serversideup/amplitudejs/docs/DOCUMENTATION.md

 developer/designer over the functionality and feel of their audio player.
 The basic functionality has also been updated to be more stable and easier to maintain.
 Everything in Amplitude 3.0 is modular so releases won't be so few and far between.

+### Amplitude 3.2 Updates
+Amplitude 3.2 adds a whole bunch of more features.
+It could easily have been an entire version number increase.
+The main thing focused on in Amplitude 3.2 is open up access to the config through getters.
+This allows for more customization built on the current state of the player.
+Another big feature is the implementation of the <progress> elements for song time visualization and the addition of song buffering.
+You can now access the current buffering state of the song.
+The most exciting feature I think is the addition of key binding events.
+You can now take a key code and bind certain events such as play_pause, pause, stop, etc to a key code when pressed on the page.
+This is new in 3.2 and definitely looking to be expanded further.

+The only thing removed in version 3.2 is the song-time-visualization.
+This is because it was the only feature that actually added mark up to the page.
+All of this functionality can be done with a progress bar now and styled as a progress bar.
+The range element can still be a slider and can be styled as well.
+AmplitudeJS now does not insert any mark up into the page.

 ## Installation

 ### Option 1: Use CDN from [jsDelivr](https://cdn.jsdelivr.net/npm/amplitudejs/)